fluencelabs/examples/quickstart/5-oracle-service/Readme.md

     -- ...
 ```

 In the above example, we have a list of peers and retrieve a timestamp value from each one.
-Note that we are polling nodes for timestamps in [parallel](https://doc.fluence.dev/aqua-book/language/flow/parallel) and collecting responses in the stream variable `results`.
+Note that we are polling nodes for timestamps in [parallel](https://doc.fluence.dev/aqua-book/language/flow/parallel) in order to optimize toward uniformity and to collect responses in the stream variable `results`.

 ```mermaid